 - 1. What are the existing resources related to active transportation and accessibility for American Indians and Alaska Natives (AI/AN) with disabilities? - 2.
 What are the existing walking and walkability advocacy efforts in tribal communities, how did they develop, and how is accessibility addressed in these efforts? - 3.
-How do the current resources related to active transportation and accessibility for AI/AN people with disabilities reflect the "9 Guidelines for Disability Inclusion (Commit to Inclusion, 2017)?" - 4.
+How do the current resources related to active transportation and accessibility for AI/AN people with disabilities reflect the "9 Guidelines for Disability Inclusion" (Commit to Inclusion, n.d.)? - 4.
 What are the characteristics of "typical" disability advocacy groups and "typical" transportation planning processes in tribal communities? - 5.
 What are the gaps in resources and local capacity to conduct inclusive engagement in tribal transportation planning? - 6.
 What are the current opportunities for developing more accessible places?

-To answer these questions, the literature search analyzed articles published after 2000 and positioned within the United States and Canada, that were responsive to the following search terms:
+To answer these questions, the literature search analyzed articles published after 2000 and positioned within the United States and Canada, that were responsive to a combination of the following search terms:

-- ("American Indian" OR "Alaska Native" OR "tribal") AND ("walkability" OR "active transportation" OR "mobility") AND "disability" - ("American Indian" OR "Alaska Native" OR "tribal") AND "disability" - ("American Indian" OR "Alaska Native" OR "tribal") AND "health"
+- "American Indian" OR "Alaska Native" OR "tribal" OR "Native American" - "walkability" OR "active transportation" OR "mobility" OR "built environment" - "disability" OR "disabilities" - "health"

-This search yielded 37 articles, which are referenced throughout this white paper and listed in Appendix A.
+This search yielded 37 articles, which are referenced throughout this white paper and listed in the references.